antpass79/CRUDLayerExample/README.md

-# CRUDLayerExample
+# CRUD-devops-artifact

 This is a simple application that uses Angular as the frontend and ASPNET WebApi as the backend.

-The aims of the project are:
+The application can manage assets, through CRUD opreations.

-- use NgRx for managing the state of the Angular application.
+The frontend is an Angular application based on NgRx infrastructure.
-- create an abstraction layer for CRUD operations as a separate project.
+The backend is an ASPNET application with an abstraction layer for CRUD operations and the layer for accessing to REST Api.

-- define the CRUD project as an artifact in Azure DevOps, in order to use NuGet for downloading the package and reference it in the Web Application.
+The aim of the project is to define the CRUD layer as an artifact in Azure DevOps, in order to use NuGet for downloading the package and reference it in the Web Application.

 ## Running the Application